2019-bgmp/demultiplexing-pranavs22/README.md

 # Demultiplexing
-The Python script demultiplex reads and determines if the indexes were swapped and bins them accordingly.
+The Python script demultiplexes reads and determines if the indexes were swapped and categorizes them accordingly.
+The categories include:
+1. Index Hopped Reads
+3. Undetermined